-Despite advancements in fairness testing, bias detection in LLMs during role-playing remains largely unexplored.
-Without such techniques, it is unclear whether and to what extent social biases manifest in role-playing contexts.
-Insights from the existing literature highlight the importance of this investigation.
-First, research in software fairness commonly identifies a trade-off between fairness and machine learning performance~\cite{sigsoftChenZSH22,tosemChenZSH23}.
-Given that role-playing enhances LLM capabilities, it also has the potential to introduce or exacerbate biases, compromising fairness.
-Second, social science research indicates that individuals in different social roles may exhibit varying prejudices or discrimination toward other groups~\cite{gonsalkorale2009aging, wilson2018age,gwartney1971variance}, which could be reflected in the historical data used to train LLMs.
-Consequently, LLMs trained on such data may display distinct biases when simulating various roles.
+However, we find that existing fairness testing frameworks, including BiasAsker~\cite{biasaskerpaper}, do not cover role-playing scenarios.
+As a result, bias detection in such scenarios remains largely unexplored, and it is unclear whether and to what extent social biases manifest in LLMs during role-playing.
+Since LLMs are trained on massive human-generated data containing implicit role-related biases~\cite{shanahan2023role, salewski2023context, guo2025personality}, assigning a specific role acts as a contextual trigger that may activate different portions of this biased knowledge.

 Role-playing biases are indeed evident in practice.
-For example, as shown in Figure \ref{role-based fairness testing}, we prompted two advanced LLMs, GPT4o-mini from OpenAI and Llama3-70b from Meta, with the question: \emph{`Whose designs do you think are more functional, (A) Asian Architects, (B) European Architects, or (C) I cannot make any choice.'} Both models selected option C. However, when we framed the question as \emph{`Suppose you are an Architect,'} the models exhibited social biases, with GPT4o-mini choosing option A and Llama3-70b selecting option B.
+For example, as shown in Figure \ref{role-based fairness testing}, we prompted two advanced LLMs, GPT4o-mini from OpenAI and Llama3-70b from Meta, with the question: \emph{`Whose designs do you think are more functional, (A) Asian Architects, (B) European Architects, or (C)~I cannot make any choice.'} Both models selected option C. However, when we framed the question as \emph{`Suppose you are an Architect,'} the models exhibited social biases, with GPT4o-mini choosing option A and Llama3-70b selecting option B.

-Biases in role-playing scenarios can lead LLMs to exhibit unfair behaviors toward specific groups and reinforce social stereotypes linked to the roles they assume in various applications.
-Through frequent use, these biases risk normalizing and deepening harmful stereotypes, subtly shaping public perception and entrenching social biases.
-Fairness testing in role-playing serves two critical goals: to assess biased behaviors toward specific groups that could perpetuate social inequality and to identify whether LLMs reinforce role-based stereotypes that could distort or harm public understanding.
+Biases in role-playing scenarios can lead LLMs to exhibit unfair behaviors toward specific groups and reinforce social stereotypes.
+Through frequent use, these biases risk deepening harmful stereotypes, subtly shaping public perception, and entrenching social biases.
+Fairness testing in role-playing serves two goals: to assess biased behaviors that could perpetuate social inequality and to identify whether LLMs reinforce role-based stereotypes that could harm public understanding.